Becoming a HAM radio operator is a prepper side hustle that can pay off substantially as a bartering skill during a SHTF event.

 The short and definitive answer is … YES.
 In a world without rule of law, there will likely no longer be any FCC to look over your shoulder when engaging in a HAM radio.

-Preppers with a HAM radio license are highly active participants in training exercises, “field day” exercises, and on-air networks that will help them excel at survival emergency communications during a long-term disaster.
+Preppers with a HAM radio license are highly active participants in training exercises, “field day” exercises, and on-air networks that will help them excel at emergency communications during a long-term disaster.

 Main benefits of being a HAM radio operator: